VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 ## 2. Which Reconstruction Options Exist?

 These options are **not MTG columns**.
-They are Julia options passed in:
+They are Julia options passed to the reconstruction call:

 ```julia
 opts = AmapReconstructionOptions(...)